akshaypatel1811/Akshaykumar_Patel_machinelearning_summer_internship/README.md

 ## Task_1 Visualize Labour Data by province pivotable by age, sex and industry / sector:

-[1] Data we taken from statcan website references are given below.
+[1] Data were taken from statcan website references are given below.

 [2] I have provided visualization sample for each pivotable for one province and for the other provience we can derive same with the         code given in the notebook.